TokamLilian/sch-problem-reduc/README.md

 py app.py
 ```

-Lauch the client side by starting `index.html` on a different server port
+The client side is automatically launched `index.html` in a new browser tab

 ---